PurpleBooth/purplebooth-co-uk-v2/content/post/coming-out-as-trans.md

 As soon as I told them about my transition, they printed me business cards with my name on, which as a trans person finally using that name everywhere, meant so much to me.

 What's more, they immediately switched over all my old accounts to use my new name.
 I have never been misgendered by them, even as a one off slip-up, which can happen when you're getting used to someones pronouns.
-Generally they made me feel human, and respected at what could be a very stressful time.
+They made me feel human, and respected at a stressful time.

 All their staff were all amazingly understanding.
 I cannot praise them highly enough.